artecs-group/FAR_MIG_scheduler/README.md

 ## Installation
 To install and build the project, follow these steps:
-#### 1. Clone the repository
+#### 1. Download the repository
-First, clone this repository to your local machine using the following command:
+One option is to clone this repository on your local machine using the following command:
 ```bash
 git clone https://github.com/Jorgitou98/FAR_MIG_scheduler.git
 cd FAR_MIG_scheduler
 ```
+Another option is to download it from one of the generated releases.
 ##### 2. Update the CUDA root directory
 Edit the first line of `/FAR_MIG_scheduler/CMakeLists.txt` changing the CUDA_ROOT path to point to your CUDA installation directory.
 ```